yehuohan/hop.nvim/README.md

 - `HopNextKey`: Highlight the mono-sequence keys (i.e. sequence of 1)
 - `HopNextKey1`: Highlight the first key in a sequence
 - `HopNextKey2`: Highlight the second and remaining keys in a sequence
-- `HopMatched`: Highlight the matched string (e.g. hilight the matched word with hop.word)
+- `HopMatched`: Highlight the matched string (e.g. highlight the matched word with hop.word)
 - `HopUnmatched`: Highlight the unmatched part of the buffer (i.e. highlight the background)